tanbro/redis_func_cache/CONTRIBUTING.md

 ## License

-By contributing to redis_func_cache, you agree that your contributions will be licensed under the BSD 3-Clause License.
+By contributing to redis_func_cache, you agree that your contributions will be licensed under what described in the LICENSE file.